google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 <!--
 Activation functions can also be non-linear.
 The sigmoid function works using a logistic curve.

-You'll notice that the sigmoid function restricts it's output range to $(0.0, 1.0)$.
+You'll notice that the sigmoid function restricts its output range to $(0.0, 1.0)$.
 This is typically not a concern in hidden layers, but needs to be considered in the output layer.

 Sigmoid activation functions are very useful when making binary classification decisions.
 You can build a model that outputs values from $(0.0, 1.0)$ and treat the output as a confidence that the input is a 1.
-For example, suppose you are building a model to decide whether or not an image is a cat.
-If you use a sigmoid in the final layer and receive a 0.2, then we could say "we are 20% confident the image is a cat."
+For example, suppose you're building a model to decide whether or not an image is a cat.
+If you use a sigmoid in the final layer and receive a 0.2, then we could say, "We are 20% confident the image is a cat."
 That's not very confident, so we'd likely classify it as a 0 (or not a cat).
 If we received a 0.9 form the model, then we'd say it's very likely to be a cat.

 During training, you would experiment to determine a threshold for which you will classify samples as 0 or 1.
-The most natural choice is to say if the model returns 0.5 or above, we'll call it a cat, otherwise it's not a cat.
+The most natural choice is to say if the model returns 0.5 or above, we'll call it a cat.
+Otherwise it's not a cat.
 But that may or may not be the best threshold.
 Before making this decision you'd need to experiment, find the precision and recall for different thresholds, and choose the one that fits your use case the best.

 Image Details:
 * [sigmoid.png](https://opensource.google/docs/copyright/): Copyright Google